Credit: Chopanito / CC-BY-3.0

 Many Mexicans also give up other self indulging forms like television or other media during Lent.
 It is also belived the meditation and other Lenten practices are more fruitful if the person refrains from habits like smoking and consumtion of alcohol.

 Lent is the time of the year when Catholic religious people in Mexico prefer observing meatless Fridays.
 Some people also give up eating sweets and fatty foods.
 People mostly eat seafood i.e Fish and Shrimp on Fridays.
 Another food which is popular during lent in Mexico is called empanadas de vigilia.
-This food is stuffed with vegetables or seafood and made up with a flour pastry shell.
-A dessert named Capirotada which is a kind of bread pudding, is served during Lent in Mexico.
-The ingredients of this dessert symbolize the suffering of the Jesus Christ.
-The bread represents his body, the cloves on the bread are the nails on the cross, the syrup on the bread is the blood and melted cheese means the Shroud.
+This food is stuffed with vegetables or seafood and covered with a flour pastry shell.
+A dessert named Capirotada which is a kind of bread pudding is served during Lent in Mexico.
+The ingredients of this dessert symbolize the suffering of Jesus Christ.
+The bread represents His body, the cloves on the bread are the nails on the cross, the syrup on the bread is the blood and melted cheese means the Shroud.
 Another dessert prepared in Mexico during Lent is Empanadas.
-This dessert has a lip smacking stuffing of fruits like Pumpkin, Guava and Pineapple.
+This dessert has a lip-smacking stuffing of fruits like Pumpkin, Guava and Pineapple.

-This is the time when people in Mexico take new resolutions, learn about their life choices and realize their purpose in the world.
+This is the time when people in Mexico make new resolutions, learn about their life choices and realize their purpose in the world.

 Some of the significant Lent celebrations are as follows:

 Ash Wednesday is the first day of the Lent and it marks the end of the Carnival.
 On this day, the priests in Mexico draw the cross with ash on the foreheads of the devotees visiting the Church.
-This symbolizes the forgiveness of sins and reminds people of their mortality morality (wrong word).
+This symbolizes the forgiveness of sins and reminds people of their morality.
 This day affirms the faith of people in God.